 Joseph McKenna, historian

 In 1920 London responded to the worsening situation in Ireland by recruiting ex-military personnel to join the RIC as special constables.
-These volunteer units, dubbed the Black and Tans, were given three months’ training and attached to RIC stations around Ireland.
-The Black and Tans, so called for the non-matching uniforms they were issued in 1920, soon became notorious for their poor conduct and arbitrary use of violence.
-Given significant authority but lacking a firm command structure, the Black and Tans often acted independently and used methods not sanctioned by the British government.
-There were reports of Black and Tans employing threats, beatings and even torture when interrogating suspected Republicans.
-On November 21st 1920 the IRA’s Twelve Apostles squad assassinated 14 British MI5 officers at various locations in Dublin.
+These volunteer units were given three months’ training and attached to RIC stations around Ireland.
+The Black and Tans, so called for the non-matching uniforms they were issued in 1920, became notorious for their poor conduct and arbitrary use of violence in Ireland.
+Given significant authority, but lacking a firm command structure, the Black and Tans often acted independently and employed methods not sanctioned by the British government.
+There were reports of Black and Tans using threats, beatings and even torture when interrogating suspected Republicans.
+On November 21st 1920 the IRA’s ‘Twelve Apostles’ hit squad assassinated 14 British MI5 officers at various locations in Dublin.
 The RIC and Black and Tans retaliated with horrific violence at a Gaelic football game at Croke Park.
-After surrounding the ground with the intention of searching for suspected Republicans, rogue police and Black and Tans started firing indiscriminately, killing 14 people and injuring 66 others.
-The events of this particular day, the first of Ireland’s ‘Bloody Sundays’, highlighted how the Irish War of Independence was fuelled and perpetuated by retaliatory violence.
+After surrounding the ground with the intention of searching for suspected Republicans, rogue police and Black and Tans began firing indiscriminately, killing 14 people and injuring 66 others.
+The events of this particular day, the first of Ireland’s ‘Bloody Sundays’, is an example how the Irish War of Independence was driven by retaliatory violence.

 This page was written by Rebekah Poole and Jennifer Llewellyn.
 To reference this page, use the following citation:

-R. Poole and J. Llewellyn, “The Irish War of Independence”, Alpha History, accessed [today’s date], http://alphahistory.com/northernireland/irish-war-of-independence/.
+R. Poole and J. Llewellyn, “The Irish War of Independence”, Alpha History, accessed [today’s date], https://alphahistory.com/northernireland/irish-war-of-independence/